LastZhabka/search_engine/docs/report_02.md

 ### Crawler

-One of the non-mentioned challenges in the technical report was the incorrect webpages with broken pdf files or webpages with incorrect content, to handle that the search engine now catches all errors from indexing pipeline and logs the error messages without interrupting the crawling process overall, because otherwise it will require the manual restarting of the crawling process of the search engine.

-To improve the systems performance now instead of directly calling the indexing pipeline callback, crawler creates asynchronous task to index the content of webpages and utilizes response waiting time to index the content of the webpage.
-Since the network speed is much slower than indexing speed every webpage will be succesuflly indexed, but for safety if the number of not completed tasks is higher than predefined threshold the crawler enforce task waiting.
+One of the not mentioned challenges  in the technical report was the presence of webpages with broken PDF files or incorrect content.
+To address this, the search engine now catches all errors from the indexing pipeline and logs the error messages without interrupting the overall crawling process.
+This prevents the need for manual restarting of the crawling process.
+Also to improve system performance, the crawler now creates an asynchronous task to index the content of webpages, utilizing the response waiting time to index the webpage content.
+Since the network speed is typically slower than the indexing speed, this ensures that every webpage will be successfully indexed.
+However, as a safety measure, if the number of incomplete tasks exceeds a predefined threshold, the crawler enforces task waiting.

 ### Tokenizers and Indexes

 Most of the changes in the tokenization and indexing process are related to improvements in the search algorithm, and mostly changes have been made to the first tokenizer and index pair to maintain an inverted index.

-1. Stemming process now included in tokenization, to imporve searching algorithm.
-So basically it was musthave part for the search engine, because obviously the same words with different ends have the same meaning and must be calculated in the initial score.
+1. The stemming process is now included in the tokenization, to improve the searching algorithm.
+This was a necessary part for the search engine, because obviously the same words with different endings have the same meaning and must be calculated in the initial score.

-2. 2-grams and 3-grams(over words) now also included in the working dictionary.
-Such technique allows to handle cases where not only words in phrase are important, but the phrase itself is important.
-For example "Data Science", before we had search over "data" and "science" words, but webpage can contain something like "Data Analytics ...
-Life Science", and the information will be not that important.
+2. 2-grams and 3-grams (over words) are now also included in the working dictionary.
+Such a technique allows handling cases where not only the individual words in a phrase are important, but the phrase itself is important.
+For example, "Data Science" - before, had searches over the individual words "data" and "science", but a webpage could contain something like "Data Analytics ...
+Life Science", and the information would not be as relevant.

-3. The scoring formula have been changed to make the score calculation more efficient, that modification is connected with change in the inverted index storing that will be described later.
-Now we use something like that:
+3. The scoring formula has been changed to make the score calculation more efficient, and this modification is connected with a change in the inverted index storing that will be described later.
+Now something like this is used:

 $$\text{Score}(\text{document}) = \sum\limits_{\text{keyword} \in \text{T}} \sum\limits_{k = 0}^{C(KW, D) - 1} \frac{7}{8} \cdot \frac{1}{8^k} = \sum\limits_{\text{keyword} \in \text{T}} \left(1 - \frac{1}{8^\text{C(KW, D)}}\right)$$

-The other changes in indexes and tokenizers are not important, but here I also want to clarify one thing that wasn't described before.
-Why do we need to use semantic index instead of something classcial method?
-So the main reason that the main use case of the currently written search engine is to retrieve information from the webpages and get the documents for the Retrieval-Augmented Generation, so the search queries will be not standard queries as in Google, they'll be way longer, to handle long queries I need something that can capture the main semantic meaning and identify useful documents for further work.
-But that method has strong drawback, the storage usage can be compressed since we're storing a bunch of vectors and can't compress this type of data.
+The other changes in indexes and tokenizers are not important, but it necessary to clarify one thing that wasn't described before.
+Why is a semantic index needed instead of a more classical method?
+The main reason is that the primary use case of the currently written search engine is to retrieve information from webpages and get the documents for Retrieval-Augmented Generation.
+The search queries will be much longer than standard queries, so engine needs index that can capture the main semantic meaning and identify useful documents for further work.
+However, this method has a drawback: the storage usage can be more compressed since a bunch of vectors are stored, and this type of data is not easily compressible.

 ### Database